SegiH/VerjIO_Excel_Report_Generator/README.md

                  DataType: "CHAR", // Optional.
 Defaults to CHAR if not specified
                  MergeCells: ["0,10,3,10"], // Optional.
 If specified, you must specify start_column,start_row ,end_column,end_row
 		 Style: [{ // Optional style sub object
+		      Alignment: "center", // Optional. defaults to General if not specified
                       Color: "white", // Optional.
 Defaults to black if not specified
                       Size: "14", // Optional.
 Defaults to 12 if not specified
                       BackgroundColor: "green", // Optional.
 Defaults to white if not specified